Skip to Content

 So wonderfully Fluffy!

 As a result, these friendly cats do require daily grooming.
-Their ears also often get tufts of fur which needs to be groomed.
-The Norwegian Forest Cat actually has a double coat with one being weatherproof.
+Their ears also often get tufts of fur that need grooming too.
+The Norwegian Forest Cat actually has a double coat, with one being weatherproof.

-The super cute Exotic Short Hair breed is characterised by its moustachioed face and laid back personality.
-This breed has short thick legs, broad bodies, large round paws and short tails.
+The super cute Exotic Shorthair breed is characterized by its moustachioed face and laid-back personality.
+This breed has short thick legs, broad bodies, large round paws, and short tails.

 ginger exotic short hair cat one of the fluffiest cat breeds